 What is Student Loan Refinancing?

-Refinancing your student loans could be a great way to save yourself thousands over the life of your loan.
+Refinancing your student loans could be a great way to save thousands over the life of your loan.
 Consolidating and refinancing are two ways to achieve this, although they’re not exactly the same thing.

 Consolidating generally refers to combining all (or some) of your federal student loans through a federal student loan consolidation program.
 So, if you have a $10,000 federal loan and a $5,000 federal loan, both would be combined into a single new loan totaling $15,000.
 This is called a Federal Direct Consolidation Loan.
 Doing this will also change your interest rate… kinda.
 Your new interest rate becomes the weighted average of the interest rates from your original loans.
 For example, if the $10,000 loan has an interest rate of 6.80% and the $5,000 loan is at 4.66%, the total $15,000 consolidated loan would have an interest rate of 6.125%.
 Capiche?

-- Lower Monthly Payments – If you’re strapped for cash, refinancing your student loans could potentially help you lower your monthly payments.
+- Lower Monthly Payments – If you’re strapped for cash, refinancing your student loans could potentially lower your monthly payments.
 By changing the terms of your loans – either the length, the interest rate, or both – you could easily give your monthly budget a little more wiggle room.

 - Shorten or Lengthen Your Term – As previously suggested, you can refinance student loans in a way that changes the length of your loan.
 Generally, if you lengthen the terms, you’ll pay a higher interest rate but your monthly payment may decrease.
 If you shorten the terms of your loan, you may be able to save by decreasing your interest rate while increasing your monthly payment amount.